-But if we're feeling extraordinarily hungry or ill, it can be incredibly hard to focus on the spiritual work of the day.
-So how do you fast well -- and stay well -- on Yom Kippur, Tisha B'Av, or even the shorter fast days that occur throughout the year?
-Here are some tips that can help you do just that.
+If we're feeling extraordinarily hungry or ill, it can be incredibly hard to focus on the spiritual work of the day.
+So how do you fast well—and stay well—on Yom Kippur, Tisha B'Av, or even the shorter fast days that occur throughout the year?

 Most of the discomfort we feel during a fast is due to under-hydration.
 Simply put, our short-term physiological need for water is much stronger than our need for food.
-(In fact, research suggests that we often misinterpret thirst for hunger, and tend to reach for snacks before water, to the detriment of our overall health.)
 The best way to mitigate the discomfort is to enter the fast well hydrated.
 In the week leading up to the fast, try to drink several glasses of water a day.

-Like an athlete before an endurance event, you want to build up your glycogen stores so your body has energy to tap for the fast.
+Like an athlete before an endurance event, you want to build up your glycogen stores, so your body has the energy to tap for the fast.
 Start the day with a wholesome, whole grain breakfast, like oatmeal or quinoa porridge with fruit and nuts.
-Snack on healthy, hydrating foods during the day -- think juicy fruits with nuts or whole wheat pita with hummus and cucumber slices.
+Snack on healthy, hydrating foods during the day—think juicy fruits with nuts or whole wheat pita with hummus and cucumber slices.
 For lunch, try a low-sodium soup with a pasta dish or grain salad.

 As for the pre-fast meal, try not to rush it.
-It's often tempting to eat as much as possible right before the holiday starts, in an attempt to avoid hunger during the fast.
-But feeling over-full can be equally uncomfortable, and may make it hard to hydrate.
-Plus if you eat too much, your blood sugar will spike, and your body will respond by pumping out insulin to normalize it, which in turn will make you feel hungry all over again!
+It's tempting to eat as much as possible right before the holiday starts in an attempt to avoid hunger during the fast, but feeling over-full can be equally uncomfortable, and may make it hard to hydrate.
+Plus, if you eat too much, your blood sugar will spike, and your body will respond by pumping out insulin to normalize it, which in turn will make you feel hungry all over again!
 Take your time, gauge how you feel, and eat until you're satisfied, but not stuffed.

-And be sure to skip the salt shaker -- too much sodium can make you feel thirsty during the fast.
-Unless you're on a sodium-restricted diet, you don't need to avoid salt altogether -- a little bit will actually help you stay hydrated.
-But keep in mind that sodium is a naturally-occurring component of many foods, and it's present in often shocking amounts in processed foods, so you don't need to add it to the meal.
+Be sure to skip the salt shaker—too much sodium can make you feel thirsty during the fast.
+Unless you're on a sodium-restricted diet, you don't need to avoid salt altogether—a little bit will help you stay hydrated.
+Keep in mind that sodium is a naturally-occurring component of many foods, and it's present in often shocking amounts in processed foods, so you don't need to add it to the meal.